-Our MSc in Economic Evaluation for Health Technology Assessment will give you the tools you need to solidify the knowledge you have gained in your PGCert and PGDip Health Economics for Health Care Professionals.
+Our MSc in Economic Evaluation for Health Technology Assessment will give you the tools you need to solidify the knowledge you have gained in your PGDip Health Economics for Health Care Professionals and Policymakers.

 Mounting pressure on healthcare budgets worldwide has focused attention on how best to organise health care systems and the spending within them.
 The University of York distance learning courses in health economics allow you to gain a qualification without interrupting your career, and offer the flexibility to spread study over a period of years to suit your professional and personal circumstances.

 This course will give you a comprehensive knowledge of health economics, which you can apply directly to the problems you face in the workplace.

 The Department of Economics and Related Studies ranks jointly in the top 10 for impact and is joint 14th for research in the UK - according to the Times Higher Education’s ranking of the latest REF results (2021).

 In this course, you will complete three modules to the value of 20 credits each.
 These will be combined with the modules you completed for your PGDip Health Economics for Health Care Professionals and Policymakers to make the 180 credits you need to obtain the Masters qualification.